plamzi/Havoc/README.md

 www/

-Contributing to Havoc:
+<h2>Contributing to Havoc:</h2>

 All GitHub pull requests will be considered.
-In the early days, priority will be given to stability-related changes.
+In the early days, priority will be given to any stability-related changes.

-In addition, you can reach the author via the Havoc forum at http://www.cloudgamer.org/forums.
+In addition, you can engage the author via the Havoc forum at http://www.cloudgamer.org/forums.
 This is also the place where you can discuss any topics that are outside the scope of the GitHub Issues page.